 To enable people to thrive by giving them the support and tools they need to live a fulfilling life.
-So many of us are living with anxiety, low mood, weight management issues or are so stressed each day is a struggle.
+So many of us are living with mental health issues such as anxiety, low mood or are so stressed each day is a struggle.
 We want to show you it doesn't have to be this way.

 Cognitive Behavioural Therapy (CBT) is an evidence based talking therapy used to treat a range of mental health issues.
 CBT therapists work with people to change their feelings by identifying and adapting thoughts and behaviours that are keeping the unpleasant feelings going.

 Traditionally developed to treat depression, over the years CBT has been adapted to treat anxiety disorders such as generalised, health and social anxiety, Post Traumatic Stress Disorder, psychosis, personality disorders, eating disorders, Obsessive Compulsive Disorder and weight management issues.